HB9IIU/ESP32-ISS-Tracker/README.md

 ### A Personal Note

-This is my very first project on GitHub, so please excuse any rough edges, chaotic code, or moments of "what was this person thinking?"
-I'm still figuring things out as I go!
-Your feedback, suggestions, or even just your silent nod of approval would mean a lot to me—and might just save future me from cringing too hard.
-Thanks for stopping by and checking out my little corner of GitHub! 🙌
+This is my very first project on GitHub, so please excuse any rough edges, messy code, or moments of "what was this person thinking?"
+I'm still learning as I go!
+Your feedback, suggestions, or even just your quiet support would mean a lot to me—and help me improve along the way.
+Thanks for checking out my little corner of GitHub! 🙌